 According to that article, Tsotetsi said Sithole had told him she was in the care of a private hospital operated by the company Mediclinic, but had been moved from there on June 10.
-However, on June 10 Dr. Gerrit de Villiers, Chief Clinical Officer of Mediclinic Southern Africa, told Snopes in a statement that:
+However, on June 10 Dr. Gerrit de Villiers, Chief Clinical Officer of Mediclinic Southern Africa, had already told Snopes in a statement that:

 …We can confirm that none of our facilities were involved in the obstetric care of this patient or her decuplets.

 That further undermined the credibility of the story.

 Finally, on June 23, the Gauteng provincial government definitively declared the story to have been false.
 In a statement posted to Twitter, officials said their investigation had concluded not only that Sithole did not give birth in June 2021, but that she had not even been pregnant, adding that she had been hospitalized under South Africa’s Mental Health Act, for unspecified reasons:

 Social workers attached to the Gauteng Department of Social Development made contact with Ms. Sithole to establish her whereabouts to determine how the department could provide any assistance and care for her and her children.
 The social workers became concerned with Ms. Sithole’s state of health and arranged for her admission at Tembisa Hospital for observation.